pixelpump/Wordpress-Slider/readme.md

 - **Multiple Sliders:** Create and manage multiple sliders with unique names.
 - **Auto Slide Option:** Enable or disable automatic sliding for each slider.
 - **Customizable:** Easily customize the appearance with CSS.
+- **Caption Support:** Option to show captions with customizable text color.
+- **Adjustable Animation Speed:** Set the speed of slide transitions.

 ## Changelog